 A: My son actually asked a very similar question when he was about your daughter’s age.
 Children often become curious about money at a very young age—no matter what their parents’ income level.
 They see their parents purchasing things, or watch them withdrawing money from an ATM.
 And they tend to compare what they have with what their friends have.
 They may understand very little about how money works, but most kids want to learn.

 You may not feel comfortable talking about money with your daughter.
 But while she may be too young to understand more than the basics, this may be the right time to turn this opportunity into a teachable moment.
-Helping young children build financial literacy can pay great benefits for them in the long run.
+Helping young children build financial literacy can reap great rewards for them in the long run.

-More than 40% of the world lives on less than $2 a day2.
-These are the families that don't have enough.
-About three-quarters of people in America live paycheck to paycheck, so they're in the "just enough" group.
-The "more than enough" group can afford to pay for what they need and still have money left over to save for later, to spend on things they may not need but would like to have, and to share with people who don't have enough3.
+More than 10% of the world lives on less than $2 a day.2 These are the families that don't have enough.
+About three-quarters of people in America live paycheck to paycheck, so they're in the "just enough" group.3 The "more than enough" group can afford to pay for what they need and still have money left over to save for later, to spend on things they may not need but would like to have, and to share with people who don't have enough.

 You may want to let her know that your family is in this third group, and talk about what that means.
 For example, while we don't have unlimited money, we have enough for all our needs, some of our wants, some to save and some to share.